 - Had escaped the custody of a peace officer, probation officer, the Texas Youth Council, or a detention facility; or

 - Had voluntarily left home without permission from their parent

 Penalty for Harboring a Runaway Minor

 If you violate this law, you could be charged with a Class A misdemeanor.
 A conviction carries with it up to 1 year in prison and/or up to $4,000 in fines.

 There are various defenses that can be raised for this charge, such as you:

 - Are related, within the second degree, to the child by blood or marriage; or

 - Notified the place where the child escaped from, law enforcement, or the parents within 24 hours of learning that the child was a runaway

-Have you been charged with a criminal offense?
+Have you been charged with a criminal offense such as harboring a runaway child?
 Our attorneys can provide aggressive defense for the accusations you might be facing.
 We have decades of combined experience and an in-depth understanding of the law.
 We will work hard toward a favorable outcome in your case.